25 Best SaaS Explainer Video Examples: Tips, Types, and Best Practices

 25 SaaS Explainer Video Examples: Tips, Benefits, Best Practices

-Today's SaaS buyers make decisions differently.
-They research independently, compare options silently, and expect to experience your product before purchasing.
+Today's buyers research independently, compare options without talking to sales, and expect to experience your product before committing.

 25 SaaS explainer video examples to take inspiration from

-From Slack's interface walkthroughs to Webflow's real-world analogies, we've analyzed how 25 leading SaaS companies—including Microsoft, HubSpot, and Zendesk—approach their explainer videos.
+From Slack's interface walkthroughs to Webflow's real-world analogies, I analyzed how 25 leading SaaS companies approach their explainer videos.

 Here's the complete breakdown of SaaS demo video examples: